anthonypansard/back/README.md

 ```
 back/
 	README.md				-> This file
+	alarm/					-> Application handling the alarms
+		admin.py			-> Customization for the default admin interface
-	api/				-> Folder for the `api` application
+		models.py			-> Models for the alarm application
-		urls.py			-> Url redirections for the API
+		urls.py				-> Url redirections for the alarm API
 		views.py			-> Request processing and response
 	back/					-> Main folder of the project
+		settings/			-> Django settings
+			__init__.py		-> Modify this file to change the settings overide file
+			base.py			-> Main setting file
+			development.py	-> Settings overide for development environement
-		settings.py		-> Settings for Django
+			testserver.py	-> Settings overide for the test server (not gited)
+		db.sqlite3			-> Database file (not gited)
-		urls.py			-> Urls base for the applications
+		urls.py				-> Urls redirection for the applications
-	BDD/				-> Folder for the `BDD` application
+	BDD/					-> Application hosting the main database
 		admin.py			-> Customization for the default admin interface
-		models.py		-> Database models
+		models.py			-> Main models
 	docs/					-> Documentation
 		index.md
 ```